 Does the Co-op Model seem like a good fit for your family?

-Open Enrollment begins March 1st.
+Open Enrollment begins March 1st for the 2021-22 School Year.
 We'd love to have you join our community!

 Cooperative preschools were established in the Seattle public schools in 1940, and the Capitol Hill Co-op originated in 1952 when the Stevens Cooperative Play Group merged with the Lowell Cooperative Preschool.
 The group met originally at Lowell School at 10th and Mercer and moved in 1959 to facilities provided by St. Mark’s Cathedral about a half mile north.
 After this, responsibility for over-seeing the cooperative schools was transferred from the public school system to the Family Life department of Seattle Central Community College.